Rurouni Kenshin: Restoration: Act Zero production

 The character Elder, who might seem gimmicky, resulted from extensive planning.
-When Watsuki needed a heroine for Kenshin to save, a doctor to give advice, a Western character, and a character pursued by villains, his wife, novelist Kaoru Kurosaki, suggested combining them into one character—a pretty girl hiding behind a mask.
+When Watsuki needed a heroine for Kenshin to save, a doctor to give advice, a Western character, and a character pursued by villains, his wife, novelist Kaworu Kurosaki, suggested combining them into one character—a pretty girl hiding behind a mask.
 To offset the gimmick, her design was kept plain.
 Her name comes from a medicinal herb, and she is a distant, unacquainted relative of Hildegard Peaberry from Embalming: The Another Tale of Frankenstein.

 Asahiyama Dankichi was initially conceived as a soldier and lover or elder brother of a heroine, but once Elder was decided, he became a guide familiar with the foreign settlement and one of her few allies.
 His macho rickshawman personality nearly overshadowed the protagonist, requiring a reduced role.
 His surname comes from a mountain in Watsuki's hometown, and his given name "had to be" Dankichi because he pulls a rickshaw.
 Watsuki noted his design was impromptu and regretted inconsistencies in his face and hairstyle across frames.

 Espiral originated from the idea of Kenshin facing a Western sword style.
 He was initially planned as more of a rival than a villain—someone who, living in the West where the sword was obsolete, traveled to Japan to fight a samurai, then changed his ways and became Elder's bodyguard upon returning West.
 However, this epilogue would have taken up roughly an eighth of the page count, so he was simplified into a villain.
 Watsuki felt this was best for the one-shot but a "pity."
 His name is Spanish for "spiral", and all his techniques relate to that concept.
 His design is essentially Kenshin's opposite: short black hair, white top, black pants, and a long glove on his right arm to emphasize his dominant hand.